cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 measurements.
 These protocols are designed to ensure that, as long as at least one aggregation server executes the protocol honestly, individual measurements are never seen by any server in the clear.
-At the same time, VDAFs allow the servers to detect if a malicious or misconfigured client submitted an measurement that would result in an invalid aggregate result.
+At the same time, VDAFs allow the servers to detect if a malicious or misconfigured client submitted an invalid measurement.
 Two concrete VDAFs are specified, one for general-purpose aggregation (Prio3) and another for heavy hitters (Poplar1).

 --- middle